 - on the basis of voltage for which they are manufactured.

-However, the method of classification of electrical cable on the basis of voltage more common, according to which they can be divided into the following categories:
+However, the classification of cables on the basis of voltage is more common, according to which they can be divided into the following categories:

 - Low-tension cables — up to 1000 V